Why the Technology in 'Rogue One' Is So Old-Fashioned

 The movie is even more retro than this WWII level when it comes to media.
 There are no cameras or microphones.
 Nobody records, films, photographs, or surveils anyone else.
 When a hologram recording (in all ways a film strip) plays, nobody makes a copy.
 The one person who watched it simply remembers the gist, without bothering to shoot someone a copy or even write it down.
 In fact, there aren’t any media, either entertainment or news.
 You might expect a galaxy-spanning empire fighting an insurgency to have a serious propaganda effort under way.
 Instead it’s a semiliterate, nearly text-free realm.

-(For comparison’s sake consider the continuous stream of media populating Children of Men, enjoying a ten year anniversary.
+(For comparison’s sake, consider the continuous stream of media populating Children of Men, now enjoying a 10-year anniversary.
 Newspapers, radio, television offer an ongoing stream of information about that world.)

 Rogue One’s fierce techno-retro nature expresses itself in what we see of its world’s society and politics.
 Previous Star Wars movies described rebooted medieval and early modern sociopolitical structured lodged in interstellar space.
 Hence an emperor rules an empire, and senators work alongside aristocrats and feudal power arrangements.
 Unlike, say, Frank Herbert’s Dune universe, where changes in technology made older structures functional again, Star Wars just ignored any technological impact to copy and paste pulpy history onto the future.